leebr48/stelloptPlusSfincs/README.md

 ## Use

 You can see what this repo can do at the moment by running any of the scripts in the main directory with the `--help` flag.

+# FIXME explain how the input profiles have to be right, and give details about what SFINCS takes as input in general